OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Installing-Software/Using-opkg.md

 To find all the packages that are Onion related, we'll use `grep` with the `-i` option to iGnOrE cAsE.
 Enter the following into your command line:

 ```
-opkg list | grep -i onion-console
+opkg list | grep -i kmod-usb
 ```
-and you'll see all the available packages with onion-console in their name or description
+and you'll see all the available packages with `kmod-usb` in their name or description

 ```
-root@Omega-2757:/# opkg list | grep -i onion-console
+root@Omega-2757:/# opkg list | grep -i kmod-usb
-onion-console-base - 0.2-1 - Web-based virtual desktop for the Omega.
-Base package, only includes a few Apps.
+kmod-usb-acm - 4.14.81-1 - Kernel support for USB ACM devices (modems/isdn controllers)
-onion-console-editor - 0.2-1 - Editor App for the Console
+kmod-usb-audio - 4.14.81-1 - Kernel support for USB audio devices
-onion-console-terminal - 0.2-1 - Terminal App for the console
+kmod-usb-core - 4.14.81-1 - Kernel support for USB
+kmod-usb-ehci - 4.14.81-1 - EHCI controller support
+kmod-usb-hid - 4.14.81-1 - Kernel support for USB HID devices such as keyboards and mice
-onion-console-webcam - 0.2-1 - Webcam App for the console
+kmod-usb-net - 4.14.81-1 - Kernel modules for USB-to-Ethernet convertors
+...
 ```

 ##### Listing Installed Packages